Absolutely no affiliation with "I Love This Yarn". :)

 COR, put first needle on right to hold position, and knit across.

-Repeat these two rows, using claw weights as the short rows start forming, ending with COR after putting the 8th needle into hold on the left edge.
+Repeat these two rows, using claw weights as the short rows start forming, ending with COR after putting the 8th needle into hold on the left edge and knitting that row.

 Put the 8th needle to hold on the right edge, and start knitting back across.
 If using a machine with Russel Levers, once you've cleared those held stitches on the right, put the left lever to II.
 If using a Bond, etc, push the left needles back to work position.
 Push slowly and firmly.